skarab7/openstack_cli_cloud_init/README.rst

 =======================================

 - os_cli_script.yml
-- Vagrantfile - for local testing of changes in cloud-init script
+- Vagrantfile - executes cloud-init on fresh ubuntu 14.04 to test it